dyingpotato890/KTU-S3-LAB/README.md

 # S3-Lab

-This repository is dedicated to storing programs necessary for the Data Structures and Object-Oriented Programming lab sessions conducted in Semester 3 for KTU students.
+This repository is dedicated to storing programs necessary for the Data Structures and Object-Oriented Programming lab sessions conducted in Semester 3 for KTU students (2019 Syllabus).

 ## Overview